 In the words of a dear priest friend of mine, Lent is a season of “no kidding”.
 It is a time for brutal honesty about our own sin and failings.
 It is an invitation to shine the light offered by Jesus Christ into the areas of our daily lives which remain in darkness.
 It is a time to ask ourselves where have we sought to eject Jesus?
 Where are we behaving as the crowd?

-This article was originally published on March 5, 2013 by Catholic Online.
-It is reprinted here with permission from Catholic Online (www.catholic.org).
+This article was originally published on Catholic Online (www.catholic.org) It is reprinted here with permission. ©Deacon Keith Fournier, 2013.